rayplain/dataplor_interview/README.md

 most of the heavy lifting will be done in the queries folder

 As mentioned I chose a naive approach to the raw data thinking that I could discuss possible solutions after getting to ask questions.
 Sort of like a how would we improve this sort of thing that I vcould demonstrate in an interview.
 Because I worked on raw data that limited the amount of "railsy" ways to do certain things like has_many's and things like that.
+Preprossed data like maybe a ltree path field or materialized views could work but I wouwld love to discuss that in an interview after asking more questions about the nature of the data and how it grows.

 ## Usage
 This is a rails 7 application in Ruby 3.2.2 so standard issue install applies.